-The first Instant Pot was launched in 2010 and in the decade since has very quickly become the go-to brand of multi-cooker, but it's not the only kitchen appliance firm that makes a multi-cooker.
-Crock-Pot and Ninja also offer some of the best Instant Pot alternatives, and while they may not have the same ‘cult-status’ as Instant Pot, they’re just as versatile.
-In fact, some of these Instant Pot alternatives even build-on the cooking functions by adding grilling and cooking with hot air, to the long list of cooking modes - meaning they are as good as the best air fryers on the market.
+Instant Pot may be the most well-known brand of multi-cooker, but it's not the only kitchen appliance firm that makes them.
+Crock-Pot and Ninja also offer some of the best Instant Pot alternatives and even build-on the cooking functions by offering grilling and cooking with hot air too, meaning they are as good as the best air fryers on the market.

 We’ve spent hours in the kitchen rustling up stews, soups, and risottos to select, rate, and review the multi-cookers listed below, so you know which is the best Instant Pot for you in 2021.

-- The best Instant Pot deals: offers from the king of the multi-cooker
+- The best cheap Instant Pots: offers from the king of the multi-cooker

 The best Instant Pot and multi-cookers of 2021 to buy